Starfield COEX Mall

+It has an area of about 154,000 m2, of which 144,000 m2 are on a single underground floor, making it the world's largest underground shopping mall.
 Along with hundreds of shops, the mall houses two food courts, MegaBox (cinema), COEX Aquarium and a large bookstore, but the Kimchi Fields Museum has moved to Insadong.
 It features a game area that is used to film computer game tournaments, which are broadcast on local television.
 There are stages inside and outside the mall for seasonal events and public appearances by celebrities.
-Millennium Square is the main exit of COEX Mall connecting with Line 2's Samseong Station.

-Metro Seoul gimpo airport express line Bongeunsa station in the north.
+It is open year-round from 10:30 AM to 10:00 PM and admission is free.